What are stocks, shares and equities?

 Contact us: 1800 601 799

-What are shares, stocks and equities?
+What are stocks, shares and equities?

-How do shares work?
+How do stocks, shares and equities work?

 Why do companies list on the stock market?

-How many shares are there in a company?
+How many shares can a company have?

 The minimum number of shares that a company can issue is one – this could be the case when there is only one owner of the entire company.
 However, there is no universal maximum for how many shares a company will issue, so this can vary from company to company.